gridai/grid-docs/docs/platform/sso.md

 # Single Sign-On \(SSO\)

-Please contact our team at [sales@grid.ai](mailto:sales@grid.ai if are interested in using SAML with Grid for your team.
+Please contact our team at [sales@grid.ai](mailto:sales@grid.ai if you are interested in using SAML with Grid for your team.

 ## Prerequisites